SwissDataScienceCenter/renku/docs/how-to-guides/admin/crc.rst

 token.
 There are two steps to this:

 - first, you need to ensure that your user has the `renku-admin` role.
-This can be done by searching for your user and choosing the `Role mapping` tab; if the `renku-admin` role is already mapped to your user, there is nothing to do but if not you need to click `Assign role` and add this role to your user.
+This can be done by searching for your user in Keycloak and choosing the `Role mapping` tab; if the `renku-admin` role is already mapped to your user, there is nothing to do but if not you need to click `Assign role` and add this role to your user.

 - when this has been done, you can authorize the Swagger UI; this can be done by clicking on the `Authorize` icon at the top of the page.
 This provides a